wsor4035/devwiki/content/mapgen/emulate-mapgen-v6-using-a-customised-mapgen-v7.md

 ```

-Or you can set these parameters manually in the “All Settings” menu, but that will take much longer to do.
+Or you can set these parameters manually in the advanced settings, but that will take much longer to do.

 Then just create a new v7 world.
 Old v7 worlds will not be affected.

-If you want to return to normal, just delete these lines from minetest.conf again.
+If you want to return to normal, just delete these lines from `minetest.conf` again.

 Limitations
 -----------